populse/mia_processes/docs/html/_sources/documentation/bricks/tools/Get_Conditions_From_csv.rst.txt

   :alt: csv example event-related design

-For bloc design, the csv file should contains two columns by conditions: one with the onset and one with the duration.
+For block design, the csv file should contains two columns by conditions: one with the onset and one with the duration.
 The first row of the column with the onset should contains the name of the condition and the first row of the column with the duration should contain the name of the condition + " duration":

 .. image:: ../../images/getRegressorsFromCSV_example.png
   :width: 300
-  :alt: csv example bloc design
+  :alt: csv example block design

 -----------------------------------------------